 Juanzi Li is a professor at Tsinghua University.
 Her research interests contain semantic Web and knowledge graph building.
 Especially, she focuses on the research of semantic technology by combining the Semantic Web, Natural Language Processing and Data mining.
 She is the chair of Knowledge and Language Computing Committee at the Chinese Information Processing Society of China.
 She is the principal investigator of many important projects supported Natural Science Foundation of China, the framework of EU cooperation projects (FP7), and etc. She has published over 90 papers in the top international conferences and journals such as WWW, ACL, SIGIR, IJCAI, TKDE and TKDD.

 Dr. Xiao is a full professor of computer science at Fudan University.
-He is one of young ‘973’ scientists.
 His research interest includes big data management and mining, graph database, knowledge graph.
-He was a visiting professor of Human Genome Sequencing Center at Baylor College Medicine, and visiting researcher of Microsoft Research Asia.
-He received his Ph.D. degree in software theory from Fudan University, Shanghai, China, in 2009.
-He won the Best Ph.D.
-Thesis Nomination of CCF (Chinese Computer Federation) in year 2010，CCF2014 Natural Science Award (second level), ACM(CCF) Shanghai distinguished young scientists nomination award.
-Recently, he has published 70+ papers in international leading journals and top conferences.
-He is the PI or Co-PI of 30+ projects supported by 10+ National and Local funding agency and big companies including Microsoft, IBM, HUAWEI etc.
+He got his Ph.D. degree in software theory from Fudan University.
+He was a visiting professor of Human Genome Sequencing Center at Baylor College Medicine, visiting researcher of Microsoft Research Asia and Alibaba.
+He is the winner of more than 10 research awards, including Alibaba fellowship award.
+He has published 100+ papers in international leading journals and top conferences.
+He is the PI or Co-PI of 30+ projects supported by 10+ National and Local funding agency and big companies (including Microsoft, IBM, HUAWEI，Alibaba and Didi etc.)

 Prof. Li is a professor at Wuhan University and the Director of the Research Center of Human Resources and Social Sciences of the Ministry of Education.
 He was elected as Yangtze River Scholar by the Ministry of Education of the People's Republic of China.
 Prof. Li is an editorial board member of Journal of The China Society for Scientific and Technical Information and Information Science.
 He has presided over a number of national projects such as Major Research Plan of National Social Science Foundation of China and General Program of National Natural Science Foundation China.
 His research interests include information management and information systems, information resources management, competitive intelligence and competitive strategy.